Using Community Analyst, you can create custom Infographic templates for analysis of your sites.

 Below, are the templates that are available to you.

 These are predefined templates that you may use as is, or as a starting point to modify and customize.
 For example, the Demographic Summary template is already populated with relevant content such as infographics on education, a chart on household income and more.
 You may simply add your custom logo and save it for use or edit the content to customize the template according to your needs.
+To open an Esri template for editing, move the pointer over it and click Open.

 These are blank templates to which you can add you custom logo and add your infographics, charts, graphs, tables and other elements.
 There are two types of blank templates with which you can start.